Dentistry

 Most conditions causing a yellow tongue are benign and not life-threatening.
 A visit to your doctor may help you manage symptoms or eliminate an infection.

 However, untreated jaundice can lead to a potentially debilitating or even fatal buildup of bilirubin.
-The underlying cause of the jaundice may also require urgent medical attention.
+The underlying cause of jaundice may also require urgent medical attention.

 How to Prevent a Yellow Tongue